In Code§

 method assuming(Callable:D $self: |primers)

-Returns a Callable that implements the same behavior as the original, but has the values passed to .assuming already bound to the corresponding parameters.
+Returns a new Callable that has been primed with the arguments passed to assuming.
+In other words, the new function implements the same behavior as the original, but has the values passed to .assuming already bound to the corresponding parameters.

 my sub slow($n){ my $i = 0$i++ while $i < $n$i };